SujalSinghNegi/Question-ODD-or-EVEN/Readme.md

  Step 1: Open the user_code.cpp file.
 And write your code there inside the solve function.

  Step 2: Execute the
-    For Windows - run_test.bat file
+    For Windows - run_tests.bat

-    For Linux - run_test.sh file
+    For Linux - ./run_tests.sh

 You will see the test1.in and EdgeCases.in two files are there for the testcase, they will Passed or Failed according your code Logic.